 How do you survive an escorted group tour or trip with close traveling companions without throttling each other?
 For starters, it goes both ways.
 You may be a perfect travel companion in your own mind, but not in someone else's.
 Your passion for shopping might bore or exhaust others.
 Their passion for fragrant perfume may give your gag reflexes a work-out.
 What to do?

 - Listening skills are a must.

 A quick way to ruin an otherwise fabulous trip is to find resentment building as you throw pillows, socks, apples at a roomie who snores, or roll your eyes each time your travel "buddy" wants to settle in late... showering and/or loudly fumbling through luggage and bags to find some long lost earring at 2 a.m. while you are jet-lagged as hell trying to nap.

-Solution: Ask if this is an issue.
+Snoring -- Solution: Ask if this is an issue.
 Caveat: if your friend lives alone he/she might not know or agree on what to do if either of you snores.
-Consider ear plugs, window ajar for street buzz, a scarf around your ears, or take a new room.
+Consider ear plugs, white noise, or seeing if you can take a new room.
 Proper etiquette is for the person who wants to change to pay for their new room.

 But it got me thinking.
 Thank God for friends and family.
 Without them, would we all be dispensible?
 True, for every job there is likely at least one other person who could do it as well if not better.
 True, the world will still spin without us.
 Life does go on.

 However, with friends and family, we are an indispensible part of their lives, and vice versa.
 While the poem was meant to stymie swelled egos and praise humility (a good lesson), there is no better way (in my humble opinion) to foster a healthy ego, build a balanced sense of self, and have fun while at it, than by spending quality time with family or friends.